In this lesson, the student will learn how to blend words. They will also discuss the concept of ‘mansplaining’.

 Rebecca Solnit, American writer, explains the concept of mansplaining.
 The student answers questions related to the concept.

-Reading: The origin of mansplaining
+Reading: The origin of the term mansplaining

 Video: Mansplaining in real life